Table of contents

 Article 36: Bereavement Leave

-- Bereavement leave may be granted in order for an employee to attend the funeral of a close personal friend or a relative who is not immediate family.
+- The Employer may grant up to one (1) day off without loss of regular earnings in order for an Employee to attend the funeral of a close personal friend or a relative who is not immediate family.

 - Definition of Immediate Family